vyrti/dl/README.md

 *   `deepseekr1/`:
     *   working code after 2 prompts
 *   `deepseekr1-0528/`:
-    *   no working code after 8 additional prompts
+    *   no working code after 8 (!) additional prompts
 *   `gemini-2.5-pro/`:
-    *   3 prompts
+    *   working code after 4 prompts, more functions than in main app in this repo
 *   `gemini-flash-2.5/`:
     *   no working code after 5 correcting promts
     *   only model that gave 10 diff code options